When should you create a succession plan for your business?

 Encourage cross-training in various departments, including competency in administration, operations, sales, customer service, and marketing.

 Now is a great time to offer mentoring opportunities to all employees to cultivate an environment of continuous learning.
-Of Fortune 500 businesses, 71% offer mentoring programs to staff, and small business employees deserve no less.
-Imagine the boost in innovation and learning a mentor can give to a smaller staff!
+Of Fortune 500 businesses, 71% offer mentoring programs to employees, and small business employees deserve no less.
+Imagine the boost in innovation and learning a mentor can give to a smaller team!

 5. Decide When the Moment of Succession Should Happen